awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Reference.md

 You can view both cluster\-level and instance\-level parameters in the AWS Management Console, or by using the AWS CLI or Amazon RDS API\.
 For example, you can use the [describe\-db\-cluster\-parameters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-cluster-parameters.html) AWS CLI command to view cluster\-level parameters in a DB cluster parameter group and use the [describe\-db\-parameters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-parameters.html) AWS CLI command to view instance\-level parameters in a DB parameter group for a DB instance in a DB cluster\.

 For more information on DB parameter groups, see [Working with DB Parameter Groups and DB Cluster Parameter Groups](USER_WorkingWithParamGroups.md)\.
+For rules and restrictions related to Aurora Serverless clusters, see [Aurora Serverless and Parameter Groups](aurora-serverless.how-it-works.md#aurora-serverless.parameter-groups)\.

 **Topics**
 + [Cluster\-Level Parameters](#AuroraMySQL.Reference.Parameters.Cluster)